"Every problem is a gift. Without problems, we would not grow."

 Hiring Managers...Your leadership starts in the first job interview.

-A hiring manager's leadership skills and professionalism should be on full display for candidates during the interview process.
+A manager's leadership skills and professionalism should be obvious to candidates during the interview process.
 Courteous managers attract better talent.

 Read more